DidierRLopes/my-website/my-website/blog/2023-09-10-target-market-analysis-with-the-help-of-llms.md

 This blog post provides a comprehensive guide on how to perform target market analysis for your company using LLMs.
 It includes a detailed explanation of the BCG Matrix and the GE McKinsey Matrix, and how these frameworks can be used to determine market attractiveness and competitive advantage.

+The open source code is available [here](https://github.com/DidierRLopes/target-market-analysis/tree/main).

 <!-- truncate -->

 <div style={{borderTop: '1px solid #21af90', margin: '1.5em 0'}} />

-After working on OpenBB for over 2 years, we learned which markets to go after and which markets to ignore.
+After working on [OpenBB](https://openbb.co) for over 2 years, we learned which markets to go after and which markets to ignore.
 You may think that this is intuition, but it’s actually the data that you gathered from talking with 100+ users and learning from others in the industry.

 However, people who don’t know your business as well as you do (new joiners, advisors, or investors), don’t understand why your target market is X and not Y. Hence, it’s important to backtrace your “experience” with data.